BrokenFlows/Lak/README.md

 Using more wire, solder connections between the pins of the nice!nano and the matching labels of the keyboard matrix.
 Any point along the columns will make a valid connection.
 Any point "below" the black line of the diode will make a valid connection for the rows.

+Once all other wiring is done, the optional battery can be soldered to the nice!nano's B+/- pins.
+The black wire on the battery connects to the B- pin, the red wire to the B+ pin.

+#### Fit and Finish
+With all wiring done, we can close up the case.

+First, you may want to apply some electrical tape above where the sled will sit, as to avoid any short-circuits once the case is sealed.
+Then, put the nice!nano in the sled, flat side to the bottom of the sled, and test how the sled sits in the cut-out of the case.
+Once you're sure it it fits properly, glue the sled in place in this cut-out.

+If you are using a battery, you may want to find some space to secure that within the case.

+Then, test the fit of the bottom plate of the case.
+Again, once you're happy with the fit, glue it in place.

+Finally, customise the keycaps to your liking and you're done with the physical aspect of this project.

+#### Firmware
+*TODO*